-The R85 4.0 m (13 ft.) header and the R80 4.0 and 4.9 m (13 and 16 ft.) headers are shipped without the motor and hoses installed.
+The R85 13-foot header and the R80 13- and 16-foot headers are shipped without the motor and hoses installed.
 The installation of a separate motor and hose bundle is necessary.

 If required, obtain kit MD #B5456 from your MacDon Dealer, and install it in accordance with the instructions supplied with the kit.